February 9, 2021

-The opening of this arch, ahead of the Northern Line Extension opening in autumn 2021, will create a key public walking and cycling route between the new Nine Elms and Battersea Power Station underground stations, Wandsworth Road, Nine Elms Lane and the River Thames.
-It’s part of a package of infrastructure and public realm improvements being made in Nine Elms by Wandsworth Council as the Nine Elms area grows.
+The opening of this arch, in time for the Northern Line Extension opening in autumn 2021, will create a key public walking and cycling route between the new Nine Elms and Battersea Power Station underground stations, Wandsworth Road, Nine Elms Lane and the River Thames.
+It’s part of a package of infrastructure and public realm improvements being made by Wandsworth Council as the Nine Elms area grows.

-In January 2021, the winning design was selected by the panel, including David Bickle (partner, Hawkins\Brown), Louise Dransfield (London Editor, Estates Gazette), Yinka Ilori (Artist and Designer, Yinka Ilori Studio), Christopher Mansfield (chartered engineer, Network Rail), Alex Rinsler (Nine Elms strategic lead for culture, Wandsworth Council), Tamsie Thomson (Managing Director, New London Architecture).
+In January 2021, the winning design was selected by the panel, including David Bickle (partner, Hawkins\Brown), Louise Dransfield (Former London editor, Estates Gazette), Yinka Ilori (artist and designer), Christopher Mansfield (chartered engineer, Network Rail), Alex Rinsler (Nine Elms strategic lead for culture, Wandsworth Council) and Tamsie Thomson (Managing Director, New London Architecture).